wokas36/wokas36.github.io/_pages/openings.md

 permalink: /call_for_papers
 ---

-**We invite researchers working on topics such as predictive modelling of biological function and properties, generative and simulation-based approaches, adaptive experimental design, data integration, and other emerging areas to join this vibrant exchange on shaping the next generation of AI-enabled biological discovery.**
+<div style="text-align: justify">**We invite researchers working on topics such as predictive modelling of biological function and properties, generative and simulation-based approaches, adaptive experimental design, data integration, and other emerging areas to join this vibrant exchange on shaping the next generation of AI-enabled biological discovery.**

 # Call for Papers